 All you need to know about the process of app design.

-You’re making a mobile app?
+You’re starting a software project?
 Don’t ignore product discovery.

-If you do, your app might belong to the 67.8% of apps that are below a 1000 downloads.
+If you do, your product might belong to the 67.8% of apps below a 1000 downloads.
 If your app has such low numbers it means you didn’t understand what the market wants or needs.

 Doing product discovery will combat that because you’ll understand the market, the users, and the problems they face.

 In this blog, I’ll cover the steps within the process of product discovery so you can do it properly.

 By the end of the product discovery phase you’ll know: